CDR Summary Statement Writing: Tips for CDR Success

 Potential Negative Outcomes if Proper Steps Are Not Followed

-Failure to adequately follow the steps and guidelines for the CDR report can lead to several negative outcomes, including:
+Failure to adequately follow the steps and guidelines for the CDR writing can lead to several negative outcomes, including:

 • Rejection or Delay in Assessment: If your CDR does not meet the Engineers Australia criteria, it may be rejected or require resubmission, leading to significant delays in the assessment process.